pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

    .. method:: Document._updateStream(xref, stream, new=False)

       Replace the stream of an object identified by ``xref``.
 If the object has no stream, an exception is raised unless ``new=True`` is used.
-The function automatically performs a compress operation ("deflate").
+The function automatically performs a compress operation ("deflate") where beneficial.

       :arg int xref: :data:`xref` number.

-      :arg bytes|bytearray stream: the new content of the stream.
+      :arg bytes|bytearray|BytesIO stream: the new content of the stream.

+         .. versionchanged:: 1.14.13
+            ``io.BytesIO`` objects are now also supported.

       :arg bool new: whether to force accepting the stream, and thus **turning it into a stream object**.